forestgrape/coronavirus/coronavirus.md

 The general concepts are outlined in the section [tropism of viruses](#tropism-of-viruses) in this section is about the [tropism](#tropism) of coronaviruses with a focus on Sars-CoV-2.
 As discussed there's a tropism in the virion phase and in the metabolic phase.
 These two yield the overall cell tropism. -->

-### tropism virion phase
+### Tropism Virion Phase
 Plant seeds evolved first to travel and then to be activated under favorable conditions for growth, at least as far as the seeds are able to check the conditions.
 Similarly virions need to be activated to initiate cell entry and thereby start the [metabolic phase](#metabolic-phase).
 Plants mainly need and check the right physical and chemical conditions to growth.
 Correspondingly seeds are activated by their physical environmental factors such as temperature, humidity, light and minerals dissolved in the surrounding water to start their metabolism.
 Viruses need the right biological conditions inside the cells, therefore viruses evolved to check biological conditions: receptors on the cell membrane and proteases available.

-#### virion attachment and activation
+#### Virion Attachment and Activation
-* enviromenment around the cell
+* Environment around the cell
     - E.g. the spike proteins of coronaviruses needs to be primed which usually means cleaved by proteases for cell entry.
 This cleaving can require proteases and the right physiological conditions [citations in work]<!--[Holmes](#holmes)-->.
 * matching receptor

-### metabolic phase tropism
+### Metabolic Phase Tropism
 [in work: incomplete and citations/confirmation in work]<br>
 > The tropism in the virion phase is better known than the tropism in the metabolic phase, since the cell entry can be investigated with reprogrammed viruses (often retroviruses) expressing the coronavirus spikes and transfected cells expression the right receptors.
 To investigate the metabolic phase, ideally one could look into the cells.

 * The cell environment shouldn't deactivate the virus or alarming the immune system to do so.
-* The cell should be able to produce lots of virions and thus should have a performant metabolism.
+* The cell should be able to produce lots of virions and thus should have a capable protein producing metabolism.

-#### metabolic phase tropism of coronaviruses
+#### Metabolic Phase Tropism of Coronaviruses
 * ciliated epithelia and secretory cells support well replication of coronaviruses both cells located in the airway and the intestine
 * immune system cells are infected but usually cell death is induced in the early phase of the viral metabolism and before replication takes place.
 [todo: search&read]

-### cell tropism
+### Cell Tropism
 > *Cell tropism* describes how a virus behaves upon match of a virion to a specific cell type.

 The cell tropism is the combination of the [virion tropism](#tropism-virion-phase) which determines cell entry and the [tropism in the metabolic phase](#tropism-metabolic-phase) which determines the changes in the cells metabolism induced upon viral entry.
-Outside of laboratories reachability is an important factor too.

 For viruses optimized to its environment, only cells involved in the survival of the virus strain are infected:
 * cell used as entry point.
 For coronaviruses these are often cells on the apical epithelial layer of respiratory tract.